clicon/clixon-docs/backend.rst

 init
    Clixon plugin init function, called immediately after plugin is loaded into the backend.
 The name of the function must be called `clixon_plugin_init`.
 It returns a struct with the name of the plugin, and all other callback names. start
-   Called when application is started and initialization is complete, but before the application will be placed in the background and drop privileges (see `dropping privileges`_), if those operations are requested. daemon
+   Called when application is started and initialization is complete, but before the application is placed in the background and drop privileges (see `dropping privileges`_), if those operations are requested. daemon
    Called after the server has daemonized and dropped privileges. exit